iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 \maybe(f)(\op{just}(x)) &= \op{just} (f(x)).
 \end{aligned} $$
 More generally,
-if a type operator $G$ is defined using only products, coproducts, and function types with the variable appearing only on the right-hand side and other functors, there is a canonical way to turn it into a functor from $\Types$ to itself.
+if a type operator $G$ is defined using only products, coproducts, other functors, and function types with the variable appearing only on the right-hand side there is a canonical way to turn it into a functor from $\Types$ to itself.
 Some compilers, such as Haskell's GHC
 [can even do that automatically for us](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/compiler/derive-functor).